Gloryness/ptfs-joystick/README.md

 With the spoilers, I will fill the gap from 32% to 100% but ONLY when airborne and in reverse thrust mode.<br/>
 With the spoilers without reverse thrust, throttle will be reduced by 10% (if spoilers are at 100%).

+After this, it was basically me testing out the controls on an aircraft and fixing any bugs that occured (a few occured).